gianfranco-s/ble-esp32-react-native/README.md

     ```
     npx react-native run-android
     ```
-5. In a seperate VSCode Window open the "Arduino" folder and upload the Code to an ESP32 using PlatformIO
+5. In a separate VSCode Window open the "Arduino" folder and upload the Code to an ESP32 using PlatformIO

 ## How do I export the apk file?
 Why, that's a great question indeed...